 One of the highlights of the attraction is the popular ‘Take 2 filming’, an event where you can take part in daily filming and become an actor of a live action movie.

-In Sweethaven Village, apart from meeting the characters like Popeye the Sailor, Olive, Bluto and Wimpy, you can take rides, participate at activities such as puppet shows, face painting and balloon modeling, visit museums, go wine tasting, play mini golf and much more.
+In Sweethaven Village, apart from meeting the characters like Popeye the Sailor, Olive, Bluto and Wimpy, you can take boat rides, participate at activities such as puppet shows, face painting and balloon modeling, visit museums, go wine tasting, play mini golf and much more.
 Besides these attractions, Popeye Village provides other activities according to the respective season like Water Trampolines, a Play pool and Boat rides in Anchor Bay during the marvelous Maltese Summer or a Christmas Parade and Santa’s Toy Town & Crib in Christmas time.

 The admission to the Village depends on the season – during winter the entrance tickets costs €10.50 (for adults) and in summer the price is €15.